oVirt/ovirt-site/source/feature/ipv6-support.html.md

 ### REST API

 REST API now contains a record called "ip" which already has the attribute "version" (4 or 6 at the moment).
-Record "ip" is present in following records:
+Record "ip" is present in following records (file ovirt-engine/backend/manager/modules/restapi/interface/definition/src/main/resources/api.xsd):

 *   ips - container of "ip"
 *   Network